 The internet allows pretty much anyone to become a merchant since you don’t have to worry about real estate fees and other overhead that a brick-and-mortar store would require.

 However, doing business online comes with its own set of risks.
 Card-not-present (CNP) fraud occurs when someone fraudulently uses a credit card number online, over the phone or in another manner where they don’t have to show you the physical card.
-According to Juniper Research, retailers could lose as much as $130 billion from CNP fraud between 2018 and 2023.
+In fact, a study out of Javelin Strategy found that CNP fraud is 81% more likely to occur compared to POS fraud.
+Further, retailers could lose as much as $130 billion from CNP fraud by 2023.

-One of the best things you can do as a business owner to prevent CNP fraud is to require the user to have the card verification value (CVV) number for the card, whether the order is placed over the phone or online, says Glassberg.
-This three- or four-digit number can typically be found on the back of the card.
+One of the best things you can do as a business owner to prevent CNP fraud is to require the consumer to have the card verification value (CVV) number for their card, whether the order is placed over the phone or online, said Glassberg.
+This three or four-digit number can typically be found on the back of the card.

-“You can also ask for the ZIP code associated with the card to weed out many of these fraudulent attempts,” Glassberg says.
+“You can also ask for the ZIP code associated with the card to weed out many of these fraudulent attempts,” Glassberg said.

 Get third-party help